manmal/manmal.github.com/README.md

-## Erjjones.Github.com
+## manmal.github.com

-This is my GitHub user page made with Jekyll, and Twitter Bootstrap.
-Download it, fork it, follow it, give it away...

-Have any feedback for me?
-[File an issue on this project](https://github.com/erjjones/Feedback/issues/new) and I will get back to you as soon as I can.
+This is my blog's repository.
+Check out my post about how it was made: http://manmal.github.com/blog/How-I-built-this-blog/